jhsware/inferno-parcel-templates/README.md

 ```

 ## inferno-parcel-monorepos-template
-Template for a monorepo project.
+Template for monorepo projects.
 Use this if you want to create component libraries or larger projects.

 ```sh
 git clone git@github.com:jhsware/inferno-parcel-templates.git